module Tutils:Multithreading utilitiessig..end

 ?log:(string -> unit) ->

-raises an exception.val seems_locked : Mutex.t -> bool
+and always executes k, even when f raises an exception.val seems_locked : Mutex.t -> booltrue is always returned:

 it always "seems" OK, we don't raise false alarms.